karwler/VertiRead/README.md

 It's basically just an image viewer that shows all pictures of a directory/archive.
 Currently supported file formats are whatever SDL2_image and libarchive support.

 Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and by extension libjpeg, libpng, libtiff, libwebp, FreeType and zlib and the included default font is BrisaSans.
 The CMakeLists.txt is written for at least CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.
+You also need some version of Python 3 with Wand which requires ImageMagick to be installed.
 You can create a Makefile for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
 Otherwise it'll default to a release build.

 ## Linux
-All dependencies need to be installed manually.
+All dependencies need to be installed manually unless building an AppImage.
 Installing the development packages for libsdl2 libsdl2-image libsdl2-ttf and libarchive should do the trick, assuming that all necessary dependencies are installed automatically.
+To build an AppImage run CMake with the "-DAPPIMAGE=1" option, in which case SDL2, SDL2_image, SDL2_ttf and libarchive will be downloaded and compiled automatically.
 Settings files are being saved in "~/.vertiread".

 There’s a launcher file, which is copied to the build directory after compilation.
 If you want a menu entry for the program, just set the executable’s and icon’s path in the .desktop file and move it to either "/usr/share/applications" or "~/.local/share/applications".

 ## Windows
 Currently only MS Visual Studio is supported.
-All necessary libraries are downloaded while running CMake, however because CMake is being a bitch, libarchive needs to be built manually.
-To do that, go to "lib/libarchive-${VER_ARCH}/bout", open "libarchive.sln", select the Release build and build the target "archive".
+All necessary libraries are downloaded while running CMake.
 Settings files are being saved in "%AppData%\VertiRead".

 ## How to use it